 What investments were included under "not sustainable", what was their purpose and were there any minimum environmental or social safeguards?

 As mentioned, the fund may hold a cash reserve for the purposes of ongoing portfolio management to enable the continued attainment of the Company's sustainable investment objective.
 Given the purpose of these investments, there are no minimum environmental and social safeguards applied to such assets.
 At any point, this cash reserve will account for no more than 5% of the Company's assets.

-Therefore, for the purpose of disclosing in line with the expectations of Commission Delegated Regulation (EU) 2022/1288, JLEN confirms that as at 31 March 2023 a proportion of 97.8% of the fund's assets were invested in alignment with the fund's sustainable investment objective.
-2.2% of the fund's assets can be categorised as "#2 Not sustainable"; this allocation relates to the cash and cash equivalents of the fund.
+Therefore, for the purpose of disclosing in line with the expectations of Commission Delegated Regulation (EU) 2022/1288, JLEN confirms that as at 31 March 2024 a proportion of 97.92% of the fund's assets were invested in alignment with the fund's sustainable investment objective.
+2.08% of the fund's assets can be categorised as "#2 Not sustainable"; this allocation relates to the cash and cash equivalents of the fund.

-sustainable

-environmental objective that do

-not take into account the criteria

-sustainable

-under the EU

-investments with an

-for environmentally

-economic activities

 What actions have been taken to attain the sustainable investment objective during the reference period?

 As mentioned, JLEN has continued to invest in line with its sustainable investment objective: To invest in a diversified portfolio of environmental infrastructure projects that support more environmentally friendly approaches to economic activity whilst generating a sustainable financial return.

 JLEN has a climate change mitigation objective and supports the transition to a low carbon economy by virtue of investing in a diversified portfolio of environmental infrastructure.

 JLEN defines environmental infrastructure as assets, projects and asset-backed businesses that utilise natural or waste resources or support more environmentally friendly approaches to economic activity, support the transition to a low carbon economy or which mitigate climate change.

 This document has detailed the economic activities the fund has invested into and their level of alignment with the EU Taxonomy.

 The fund has continued to quantify and disclose the positive sustainable impact its operational portfolio has achieved and will continue to do so as more and more of its investments become operational.

 Finally, through robust quarterly reporting across the operational portfolio, it has continued to track the principle adverse impacts of its investment activity.
 These have also been disclosed in this periodic disclosure.

 How did this financial product perform compared to the reference sustainable benchmark?

 A specific index has not been designated as a reference benchmark for the fund.

 How did the reference benchmark differ from a broad market index?

-N/A How did this financial product perform with regard to the sustainability indicators to determine the alignment of the reference benchmark with the sustainable investment objective?
+How did this financial product perform with regard to the sustainability indicators to determine the alignment of the reference benchmark with the sustainable investment objective?

-N/A

 How did this financial product perform compared with the reference benchmark?

-N/A

 How did this financial product perform compared with the broad market index?

-N/A

-Reference benchmarks are indexes to measure whether the financial
+Reference benchmarks are indexes to measure whether the financial product attains the sustainable objective.